*This article was updated on June 8, 2019 based on new research conducted by the TrustRadius team*

 Is Google Voice for Business Right for You?

 Google Voice is especially well-suited to small businesses, consultants, and contractors who travel frequently or work remotely.
+At the same time, a more lightweight voice solution (like Google Hangouts) or a more robust VoIP platform (like 8×8 Virtual Office) may be a better fit depending on your business needs.

-Google Voice offers many free functionalities and tools that other VoIP providers charge for as part of their service models.
+Google Voice offers many free features and tools that other VoIP providers charge for as part of their service models.
 However, large companies with high volume calls or complex customization needs may not find the feature set robust enough.